AdobeDocs/experiences-by-you.en/help/analytics/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 ---
-title: Comprehensive guide for transitioning to [!DNL Adobe] [!DNL Analytics] from Google [!DNL Analytics]
+title: Comprehensive guide for transitioning to [!DNL Adobe Analytics] from Google [!DNL Analytics]
-description: Learn about the location of equivalent functionality and how to use it efficiently when transitioning from Google [!DNL Analytics] to [!DNL Adobe] [!DNL Analytics]
+description: Learn about the location of equivalent functionality and how to use it efficiently when transitioning from Google [!DNL Analytics] to [!DNL Adobe Analytics]
 solution: Analytics
 feature: Third-party Integration
 role: User